Survival Foods Medicinal Plants Perennial Foods Building

 This is the story of Neem.
 The village pharmacy that defeated an empire.
 The living antibiotic factory they could not control.
 And the answer waiting in plain sight while pharmaceutical companies charge $500 for what grows free.

-They brought evidence: not lab reports from the 1990s, but Sanskrit texts from 1,500 years before Christ was born.
-Palm leaf manuscripts showing extraction methods perfected when Rome was still a village.
-Testimonies from Indian farmers whose ancestors used neem to protect crops for 100 generations.
+Three women refused to let ancient knowledge become corporate property: Dr. Vandana Shiva from India, Magda Aelvoet from the European Parliament, and Linda Bullard from the International Federation of Organic Agriculture Movements.
+They brought evidence to the European Patent Office in Munich: not lab reports from the 1990s, but Sanskrit texts from 1,500 years before Christ was born.
+Palm-leaf manuscripts showing extraction methods perfected when Rome was still a village.
+Testimonies from Indian farmers whose ancestors had used neem to protect crops for 100 generations.

-The reason stated in official documents was lack of novelty.
+The corporation argued that their extraction method was novel.
+The patent office looked at the ancient texts.
+After a decade of legal battles, the EPO ruled on 8 March 2005: patent revoked.
+The official reason was lack of novelty.
 This knowledge was not new.
 It had never been hidden.
 It was written in the soil of India for 45 centuries.
+W.R.
+Grace had tried to patent the sun, and lost.

 But to understand why they wanted to own it, you have to understand what this tree can do.